-On the following pages, we present the Audit Committee's Report, setting out the responsibilities of the Audit Committee and its key activities in 2016/2017.
+We present the Audit Committee's Report, setting out the responsibilities of the Audit Committee and its key activities in 2016/2017.
 The Audit Committee has reviewed the Company's financial reporting, the independence and effectiveness of the external auditor and the internal control and risk management systems of the Company's service providers.
 In order to assist the Audit Committee in discharging these responsibilities, regular reports are received and reviewed from the Investment Manager, Administrator and external auditor.